 Physical activity: low

-Meeting place: in Piazza Castello, at the gate of the Royal Palace, in between the two horses.
+Meeting place: in Piazza Castello, at the corner with Via Garibaldi (in front of the tourism office)

 Arrival place: to be confirmed